adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Don't take this the wrong way&mdash;MaintainableCSS has various strategies for reuse which I will talk about later.
 The problem is that trying to reuse the bits *inbetween* the curly braces is problematic.
 Here's why:

-## Because styles change based on breakpoints.
+## 1. Because styles change based on breakpoints

 Building responsive sites mean that we style elements differently based on viewport size.
 Imagine trying to build a 2 column grid that: